guptaAbhay02/game-12/README.md

 # game-12
-in this repo we create a game
+in this repo we create a game.